nschneid/nanni/README.md

  * written in Javascript and PHP
  * works in Firefox

+# Preliminary

+ * annotation persistence (for an item and user); not yet supported for (preposition) tags

 # Upcoming features

- * viewing/initializing with previous annotations of an item
+ * viewing previous annotations of an item
  * viewing multiple previous annotations side-by-side
+ * compound users for consensus
+ * flexible item navigation

 # Possible features